m1nka/blog/_posts/2021-01-29-easiest-way-to-connect-to-autonomous-database-using-docker.markdown

 ### Connect to the database

-We can now launch the docker container with a single command to connect to the database.
+We can now establish a database connection using a single Docker command:

 ```
 docker run -it --rm -e TNS_ADMIN=/usr/lib/oracle/19.5/client64/lib/network/admin -v /local/path/to/your/unzipped/wallet:/usr/lib/oracle/19.5/client64/lib/network/admin oracle/instantclient:19 sqlplus admin@mydb_medium